9-FS/2022-10-23-nHentai-to-PDF-Server/readme.md

 ## 1. General

 This is the nHentai downloader I wrote to archive as much of the [english nHentai library](https://nhentai.net/language/english/popular) as I can.
 This server version builds upon the original [nhentai to PDF downloader](https://github.com/9-FS/2021-11-15-nHentai-to-PDF) and automates the creation of a `downloadme.txt`, downloading the hentai, and finally uploading it to a dropbox folder of your choosing.
 It basically syncs part of the nhentai library (a tag of your choice) to your dropbox.
+Big thanks go out to [h3nTa1m4st3r_xx69](https://github.com/sam-k0), who helped me using nhentai's completely undocumented API.
+Without him this project could not have been reactivated.
 I'm happy about anyone who finds my software useful and feedback is also always welcome.
 Happy downloading~

 ## 2. How to Set Up
 ### 2.1.
 Connection to nhentai.net (with Google Chrome)